ibm-apiconnect/lifecycle/sample-scripts.md

 - [introspect-admin-organization.sh](./scripts/introspect-admin-organization.sh): Introspect the configured resources in the admin organization
 - [create-provider-organization.sh](./scripts/create-provider-organization.sh): Creates a provider organization owner and a provider organization
+- [provision-organization-members.sh](./scripts/provision-organization-members.sh): Creates a provider organization owner and a provider organization

 - [catalog-settings.sh](./scripts/catalog-settings.sh): Sets the catalog setting *production* property to *true*
 - [cicd.sh](./scripts/cicd.sh): Create an isolated catalog for testing, publish a product, create a consumer org/app, subscribe, test invocations, and tear down